SoftInstigate/restheart-website/docs/clustering.md

 RESTHeart now comes with a specialized Token Manager which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.

-(We're adding docs to explain how the Token Manager works, please [contact us by email](mailto:info@softinstigate.com) if you need more information urgently)
+(We're adding docs to explain how the Token Manager works, please [contact us by email](mailto:info@softinstigate.com) if you need more information urgently).

 ![ALB](/images/alb.png){: class="mx-auto d-block img-responsive"}